dopt-TUDa/GenFlowGraphs/README.md

 ## Acknowledgements

- Supported by the german BMFTR in the context of the RODES project.
+ Supported by the German BMFTR in the context of the RODES project.